naveenapyd/aoc25/day1/README.md

 [Part 2 Solution](puzzle2.py)

 ```
-Note: Add your own input in this folder with filename: puzzle1_input.txt
+Note: Add your own input in this folder with filename: puzzle_input.txt
 ```